freevariable/Fulgance/README.md

 - [ ] define rolling stock (only EMUs for now)
 - [ ] distribute train services over mutiple simulation engines if you have a busy train schedule (only single sim engine for now)
 - [x] run schedules in real-time or accelerated time
-- [ ] jump into a train to check its real-time progress (not implemented yet)
 - [ ] trainspot at a platform instantly, check out its real-time information board
 - [ ] calibrate/optimize trains frequency at peak and off peak hours
 - [x] calculate power consumption